Ahnenerbe

-Hitler became Chancellor of Germany in 1933, and transformed the country into a one-party state governed as a dictatorship under the control of the Nazi Party.
-He espoused the idea that the German people were descended from the Aryan race, who Hitler claimed in contrast to established academic understandings had invented most major developments in human history, such as agriculture, art, and writing.
-The majority of the world's scholarly community did not accept this, and the Nazis established the Ahnenerbe in order to provide evidence for Nazi racial theories and to promote these ideas to the German public.
-Ahnenerbe scholars interpreted evidence to fit Hitler's beliefs, and some consciously fabricated evidence in order to do so.
-The organisation sent expeditions to other parts of the world, intent on finding evidence of historical Aryan expansion.
+Hitler became Chancellor of Germany in 1933, and transformed the country into a one-party state governed as a dictatorship.
+He claimed that Germans were descended from an Aryan race which, in contrast to established academic understandings, had invented most major developments in human history, such as agriculture, art, and writing.
+Most of the world's scholars did not accept this, and the Nazis established the Ahnenerbe in order to provide evidence for their racial theories and to promote them to the German public.
+Ahnenerbe scholars interpreted evidence to fit Hitler's beliefs, and many consciously fabricated evidence to do so.
+The organisation sent expeditions to various parts of the world to find evidence to support their theories.